-f you’re curious about my other rides, I’ve written up a few posts about them under my “All-City Pop Rocket” and “Space Horse Disc“.
+If you’re curious about my other rides, I’ve written up a few posts about them under my “All-City Pop Rocket” and “Space Horse Disc“.
 Today’s post is about the Riese & Müller Load 75 Electric Cargo Bike and the adventures we’ve gone on so far!
 If you’re curious about the exact specs, I’ll have those at the very end of this post.
+For now, I introduce to you my Riese and Müller Load 75, AKA “Reload“.

 Day 1 – Pick Up @ G & O